flatheadmill/zshctl/mandown.md

 you're carrying from the language you last saw.
 The dynamic scope, you can see it in your mind's eye, that's all that matters.

+You will write functions.
+There is no way to pass an anonymous function around, so you're going to find yourself writing named functions with throw away names and global scope.
+You will resign yourself to this.

 #### `autoload -zU`

 I can understand an aversion to `autoload -zU`.
 Every little function, even